 Click here for an interesting article about this variety.

 If you live in Northern California and feel like going on a field trip, the camellias are blooming like mad at Sacramento’s Capitol Building!

-I visited last year and fell in love with the history behind the camellia (did you know the pioneers brought seeds to California in 1850?
+I visited a few months ago and fell in love with the history behind the camellia (did you know the pioneers brought seeds to California in 1850?
 It’s true – click here to read more!)